 Complete reflections on learning after sessions completed.
 The link is in the Blackboard area.

 Develop lessons/learning experiences and proposed evaluation process, using rubrics compatible with university-level data collection strategies, submitted for review.

 Deliver lessons to students between Fall 2019 and May 2021.
+We are seeking an extension through April 30, 2022.
 Deliver student learning data through Blackboard through working with Susan Gallanis of CELT.

 Complete post-survey, including reflections on process and student learning.